Medano Pass Road Quick Links

 Refresh this page for the latest update.

-Reminder: High-clearance 4WD vehicles are required on this road.
-Mini-SUVs, wagons, and other vehicles will get stuck.
+Reminder: 4WD vehicles are required on this road.
+Mini-SUVs, wagons, and similar vehicles with low clearance may get stuck in the sand or creek crossings.
 ATVs are not permitted anywhere in Great Sand Dunes National Park and Preserve.
-All vehicles must be street-legal in Colorado.
+All vehicles must be highway-legal in Colorado.

 Contact the Visitor Center for the latest information and conditions: 719-378-6395.